Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: Real User Tests

-We categorize subjects into six groups based on their risk appetite $I_x$ value.
-Individuals within each group exhibit similar values of or $I_x$.
-We calculate the mean value of $\alpha$ for each group and analyze the relationship between $\alpha$ and $I_x$.
+We classify subjects into six groups based on their risk preference, with the aim of grouping together individuals who share similar values of $I_x$ within each respective group.
+We calculate the mean value of $\alpha$ and the average of $I_x$ for each group and analyze the relationship between $\alpha$ and $I_x$.
 The results are illustrated in Fig. \ref{fig:social}.
-We can see that the lower the $\alpha$ (means a higher degree of irrationality), the lower the group's risk appetite $I_x$, which is consistent with our conclusion that, in most cases, irrationality will make people more conservative.
+We can see that groups with a smaller $\alpha$ (i.e., a higher degree of irrationality) also have a smaller average risk preference $I_x$, which is consistent with our conclusion.
+In our theoretical analysis and simulations, we find that irrationality makes more conservative in most cases, and irrationality makes individuals more risk-seeking only occurs when the infection rate is high, and the loss of disease is extremely low.
+Since the parameter settings of our real user tests do not meet this condition.
+Therefore, irrationality leads individuals to be more conservative and has a smaller risk preference.

 To validate the validity of our theory from a statistical point of view, we get the Pearson correlation coefficient and the Spearman correlation coefficient of the $I_x$ and $\alpha$ (For the Pearson correlation coefficient, we take the mean of $I_x$ for each group as a variable to calculate).
 The results are shown in Table \ref{pearson}.
 Both the Pearson correlation coefficient and the Spearman correlation coefficient reveal a significant positive correlation between $I_x$ and $\alpha$.
 This indicates that irrationality leads individuals to exhibit more conservative behavior.